arorasaransh/hello-world/README.md

 # hello-world
 A new repository
-Thsi is my first Repository.
+This is my first Repository.
 Github is cool!